-Ferrellgas has long and short-term payment obligations under agreements such as senior notes and its secured credit facility.
-See Note I - Debt - for a description of these debt obligations and a schedule of future maturities.
+Ferrellgas has long and short-term payment obligations under agreements such as the indentures governing its senior notes and its Senior Secured Credit Facility.
+See Note H - Debt - for a description of these debt obligations and a schedule of future maturities.